Frequently Asked Questions for 2023 Camps

 MORNING DROP OFF

-- Daily check-in will exclusively make use of our carline.
-Carline Drop-off will take place in the Montessori Community School’s parking lot.
-Follow the directional signs and cones to the drop-off location at the front of the school’s main building.
-One of our staff will direct you to the unloading area.
-Once at the drop-off area, our staff will sign your camper in and walk them over to join their camp group.
+• One of our camp administrators will direct you to the unloading area.
+Once at the unloading area, our camp staff will sign-in your camper and walk them over to join their camp group.

-AFTERNOON PICK
+AFTERNOON PICK UP

-- Afternoon pick-up will work much the same as drop-off, utilizing the car line.
-Carline pickup will take place in the Montessori Community School’s parking lot.
-Follow the directional signs and cones to the drop-off location at the front of the school’s main building.
-One of our staff will walk the line to check your camper out and call them to the correct pick-up cone location.
+• One of our camp administrators will walk the line to check your pickup pass or ID, sign-out your camper, and call them to the loading area.
 Our staff will direct you to the loading area where one of our staff will be waiting with your camper, ready to assist them in loading into your vehicle.

 What do I do if I need to pick up my child early from camp?

-- We plan our days to make full use of our time.
-As such, pickup and drop-off outside of normal hours may lead to missed activities and project time for your camper.
+• We plan our days to make full use of our time.
+As such, pick-up and drop-off outside of normal hours may lead to missed activities and project time for your camper.

-- We will do our best to accommodate pick-up and drop-off outside of normal hours.
+• We will do our best to accommodate pick-up and drop-off outside of normal hours.

-- We cannot accommodate early pick-up between 2:15 pm and 3:00 pm
+• We cannot accommodate early pick-up between 2:30pm and 3:00pm.

-- Please let our camp administrators, and if possible, your camper’s educator, know ahead of time so they can have your camper ready to go.
+• Please let our camp administrators, and if possible, your camper’s educator, know ahead of time so they can have your camper ready to go.

-- Museum Site Administration: (919) 391-9279
+Museum Site Administration: (919) 391-9279

-- Montessori School Administration: (919) 886-4574
+Montessori School Administration: (919) 886-4574

 What do I do if I need someone else to pick up my child from camp?

-- Authorized pickups are entered through your UltraCamp account and can be adjusted at any time.
+Authorized pickups are entered through your UltraCamp account and can be adjusted at any time.

-- The week before camp, check your email for the names of individuals authorized for pick up and add anyone else through UltraCamp.
+The week before camp, check your email for the names of individuals authorized for pick up and add anyone else through UltraCamp.

-- You can also speak with or contact camp staff with changes during the week.
+You can also speak with or contact camp staff with changes during the week.

-What is included in a boxed lunch?
+What is included in a boxed lunch (Museum only)?

-- All options are subject to change based on product availability.
+• All options are subject to change based on product availability.

-- Any substitutions will be made with comparable products.
+• Any substitutions will be made with comparable products.

-- We are happy to work with you to adjust our menu to accommodate for food allergies/intolerances.
+• We are happy to work with you to adjust our menu to accommodate for food allergies/intolerances.

-- All boxed lunches are peanut free.
+• All boxed lunches are peanut free.

-- We can only sell camp lunches on a week-long basis.
+• We can only sell camp lunches on a week-long basis.

-- As part of our sustainability initiative, we are no longer providing water bottles in camp lunches.
+• As part of our sustainability initiative, we are no longer providing water bottles in camp lunches.
 Please send your camper with a reusable water bottle.
 We will have extra disposable water bottles for emergency situations.

 Regular Lunch Option: